-The idea is to remove a lot of the fights that a small group of kobolds would have 0 chance of success against.
+The idea is to remove a lot of the fights that a small group of kobolds would have 0 chance of success against (see more on my kobold fight club post).
 The gargoyle, ochre jelly, and mummy lord would all simply waste everyone’s time to play out a fight that they have no chance of winning.

 The greater zombie is able to be slain by our brave kobolds, but we need to remove a bit of its action economy to give them a better chance of success.